Immunisations - Children

 There is a language tool in the accessibility toolbar if you would like to view this website in a language other than English.

 Consent (written or verbal) must be obtained before starting any patient care, including the administration of vaccines.
-The School Age Immunisation team encourages parents and guardians to be involved in their child’s care by discussing the vaccinations with them, and by returning a completed vaccination form to school.
+The Immunisation team encourages parents and guardians to be involved in their child’s care by discussing the vaccinations with them, and by returning a completed consent form to school.

 A letter providing vaccine information and the consent form are sent from the school to parents and guardians as the vaccinations are due.
 In addition, we provide age appropriate information regarding the relevant vaccinations to schools to be shown to children and young people, so that they can understand the vaccine.
 In secondary schools, our immunisations nurses may attend school to give a presentation on the planned vaccines.